misterzuko/ValescaBakery/README.md

 ## 📖 About This Project

-This is Under Develompent Project to my friend Commercial Store.
+This is Under Develompent Project from my friend Commercial Store.
 It is a simple, responsive static website showcasing our menu, customer testimonials, and the story behind our bakery.
 Built using HTML, CSS, and JavaScript.

 ## 🌐 Website Demo